tap349/tap349.github.io/_posts/2017-07-24-react-native-tips.md

 1. <https://stackoverflow.com/questions/41426862>
 2. <https://blog.brainsandbeards.com/react-native-keyboard-handling-tips-a2472b74c114>

-by default keyboard is not dismissed when tapping outside of `TextInput` component - wrap the latter in `ScrollView` component for this to happen:
+by default keyboard is not dismissed when tapping outside of `TextInput` - wrap the latter in `ScrollView` for this to happen:

 ```jsx
 <ScrollView keyboardShouldPersistTaps='handled'>